senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-db2/README.md

 ## Overview

-This repository illustrates a reference implementation of Senzing using IBM DB2 as the underlying database.
+This repository illustrates a reference implementation of Senzing using RabbitMQ as the queue and
+Db2 as the underlying database.

 The instructions show how to set up a system that:

 1. Reads JSON lines from a file on the internet.
-1. Sends each JSON line as a message to a Kafka topic.
+1. Sends each JSON line to a message queue.
+    1. In this implementation, the queue is RabbitMQ.
-1. Reads messages from the Kafka topic and inserts into Senzing.
+1. Reads messages from the queue and inserts into Senzing.
-    1. In this implementation, Senzing keeps its data in an IBM Db2 database.
+    1. In this implementation, Senzing keeps its data in a Db2 database.
 1. Reads information from Senzing via [Senzing REST API](https://github.com/Senzing/senzing-rest-api) server.

 The following diagram shows the relationship of the docker containers in this docker composition.